 What don’t I like?

 The FlexiSpot M2 is not dual ergonomic and the adjustment range is lacking for people over 6’1”.
-There are also a couple things I would change about the keyboard tray.
+It also lacks infinite positions lock and may be a problem for short people.
 But, overall, I am impressed with the FlexiSpot M2.
-The stability, task space, ease of use and warranty are all on par with high-end standing desk converters and it only costs $299.00.
-This is a great alternative to products like the Varidesk Pro Plus and VersaDesk Power.
-I think that this is one of the best standing desk converters out there until you start getting into products like the Duke VESA, Kangaroo and WorkFit-S which will cost around $500.
+The stability, task space, ease of use and warranty are all on par with high end standing desk converters but the FlexiSpot M2 only costs $279.99.
+This is a great alternative to products like the Varidesk Pro Plus and VersaDesk Power Pro.
+I think that this is one of the best standing desk converters out there until you start getting into products like the and WorkFit-S and QuickStand, which will cost $600+.